Evidence shows it is neither effective nor safe

 "Fluoride is causing a greater overall loss of IQ points today than lead, arsenic or mercury" - Dr Philippe Grandjean (Harvard University).

-Parliament is to be asked by the Government to pass a new Health and Care Bill.
-Among much else, it has two sections to facilitate water fluoridation by moving responsibility for it from local councils to central government.
+Parliament has passed the Government's Health and Care Act which received the Royal Assent on 28 April 2022.
+Along with much else, it includes two clauses to facilitate water fluoridation schemes by taking responsibility for them away from local councils and giving it to central government.

 Lack of benefit